List of Silver Slugger Award winners at second base

 Ryne Sandberg, as the manager for the Peoria Chiefs, walks across the baseball field near home plate

-Ryne Sandberg leads all second basemen with seven Silver Slugger Award wins.
+Ryne Sandberg has the most wins among National League second basemen with seven Silver Slugger Awards.

 The Silver Slugger Award is awarded annually to the best offensive player at each position in both the American League (AL) and the National League (NL), as determined by the coaches and managers of Major League Baseball (MLB).
 These voters consider several offensive categories in selecting the winners, including batting average, slugging percentage, and on-base percentage, in addition to "coaches' and managers' general impressions of a player's overall offensive value".[1]
 Managers and coaches are not permitted to vote for players on their own team.[1]
 The Silver Slugger was first awarded in 1980 and is given by Hillerich & Bradsby, the manufacturer of Louisville Slugger bats.[2]
 The award is a bat-shaped trophy, 3 feet (91 cm) tall, engraved with the names of each of the winners from the league[1] and plated with sterling silver.[3]

-Among second basemen, Ryne Sandberg, who played 15 seasons with the Chicago Cubs in his 16-year career, owns the most Silver Sluggers with seven wins, including five consecutive from 1988 to 1992.[4]
+Among second basemen, Ryne Sandberg, who played 15 seasons with the Chicago Cubs in his 16-year career, is tied for the most Silver Sluggers all-time with seven wins, and is first among all National League second basemen, including five consecutive from 1988 to 1992.[4]
 Three other National League players have won the award four times.
 Jeff Kent (2000–2002, 2005) won three consecutive awards with the San Francisco Giants, before adding a fourth with the Los Angeles Dodgers;[5] Craig Biggio, who played his entire career with the Houston Astros, won the award four times as a second baseman (1994–1995, 1997–1998) after winning another as a catcher.[6]
 Chase Utley followed Kent's last win by capturing four consecutive awards (2006–2009).[7]

-In the American League, Jose Altuve has won six Silver Slugger awards.
-Altuve won five consecutive awards (2014–2018), all with the Astros, and won a sixth in 2022.
-Altuve's six Silver Slugger awards are second-most all-time for a second baseman and first among American League winners, ahead of Robinson Canó who is a five-time winner.
+In the American League, Jose Altuve has also won seven Silver Slugger awards, tied for the most all-time, including five consecutive awards (2014–2018).
+Altuve's seven Silver Slugger awards are the most among American League winners, ahead of Robinson Canó who is a five-time winner.
 Roberto Alomar won the award at the same position with three different teams (Baltimore Orioles, Toronto Blue Jays, Cleveland Indians).[8]
 Julio Franco won four consecutive awards (1988–1991) with two different teams,[9] and Lou Whitaker won four awards in five years (1983–1985, 1987) with the Detroit Tigers.[10]

 Key